 Setting Allow requests without user data approved Default value No Description Determines whether requests for credentials can be created if the person's user data approved status is not set.
 Set this option to Yes to allow an operator or the Lifecycle API to request credentials even if the person's user data approved status is not set.
 Even though the request can be created, if the Require user data to be approved option on the credential profile is set, the request cannot be approved or collected until the person's user data approved status is set.
 Set this value to No to prevent credentials from being requested when the person's user data approved status is not set and the Require user data to be approved option on the credential profile is set.
-Further information See section 27.1, User Data Approved checks for more information.
+Further information See section 26.1, User Data Approved checks for more information.

-Setting App Download URL - ANDROID Default value Description The URL for the Android version of the MyID Identity Agent.
+Setting App Download URL - ANDROID Default value Description The URL for the Android version of the mobile app.
 Leave blank to hide this option.
-If you click on a provisioning URL on a mobile device, but do not have the Identity Agent app installed, this link is displayed to allow you to download the app and try again.
-Further information See the Configuring SMS and email notifications section in the Mobile Identity Management guide for details.
+If you click on a provisioning URL on a mobile device, but do not have the mobile app installed, this link is displayed to allow you to download the app and try again.
+For derived credentials, the URL is embedded into the QR code that is displayed to the user and allows them to download the mobile app when using the Self-Service Request Portal to collect Derived Credentials.
+Note: You can specify only one app; for example, the MyID Identity Agent or your Wallet app.
+Further information See the Configuring SMS and email notifications section in the Mobile Identity Management guide or the MyID configuration options section in the Derived Credentials Self-Service Request Portal guide for details.

 Setting App Download URL - iOS Default value The URL for the iOS version of the MyID Identity Agent.
 Leave blank to hide this option.
-Description If you click on a provisioning URL on a mobile device, but do not have the Identity Agent app installed, this link is displayed to allow you to download the app and try again.
-See the Configuring SMS and email notifications section in the Mobile Identity Management guide for details.
-Further information Note: Due to restrictions imposed by Apple, the URL must be opened in the Safari browser and must link to a page that contains a link to the app to download; the user can then select this link.
+Description If you click on a provisioning URL on a mobile device, but do not have the mobile app installed, this link is displayed to allow you to download the app and try again.
+For derived credentials, the URL is embedded into the QR code that is displayed to the user and allows them to download the mobile app when using the Self-Service Request Portal to collect Derived Credentials.
+Note: You can specify only one app; for example, the MyID Identity Agent or your Wallet app.
+Further See the Configuring SMS and email notifications section in the Mobile Identity Management guide or the MyID configuration options section in the Derived Credentials Self-Service Request Portal guide for details. information Note: Due to restrictions imposed by Apple, the URL must be opened in the Safari browser and must link to a page that contains a link to the app to download; the user can then select this link.
 The URL cannot be a direct link to the app file itself.